TerminalBear/TaskManager/README.md

 root: The root node of the decision tree.<br>
 DecisionTree(): The constructor of the class.
 It initializes the decision tree with a specific structure and conditions.<br>
 predictPriority(Task task): This method traverses the decision tree based on the task's data and returns the predicted priority.
 It starts from the root and goes down the tree until it reaches a node with a priority (a leaf node).<br>
 evaluateCondition(String condition, Task task): This private method evaluates a condition based on the task's data.
 It checks if the condition contains "daysBetween" or "descriptionLength" and evaluates the condition accordingly.
+There is an adjust method for altering the weights when feedback is provided.
 <br>
 HashTable.java<br>
 table: An array of LinkedLists.
 Each LinkedList represents a bucket in the hash table.<br>